 Component Gaps Analysis Complementary roles LASPNET will play with other relevant institutions Proposed Action Projected cost estimates for implementing the actions.
-In UGX legal aid service4.
-Communication technologyLimited use of modern exemption on office items for legal aid work for equipment donation with corporate entities, embassies and URA communication technology platforms like websites, applications on social media like twitter to engage clients and stakeholders. • Lack of reach of telecom services in LASPs should invest in walkie-talkies for forest communities and conflict areas authorization to use walkie- 10,000,000 Training Needs remote areas 1.
-Limited Skills in some Assessment aspects of legal aid especially for non legal staff (ADR mechanisms - counseling and mediation skills) 2.
-Documentation (M&E, proposal writing, research and data analysis) Refer to capacity section Refer to capacity section Refer to capacity section Operating Environment Regulatory - pending legislation (Legal Aid bill, NGO bill, land act amendments etc.) National level advocacy for change of contentious articles in NGO bill Develop policy briefs and position papers regarding upcoming bills 20,000,000 Lack of training and regular updates on applicable laws.
-2. Political environment Political environment is a threat to LASPs Instituting a legal and policy review desk at LASPNET to focus on law updates and changes Train identified team in policy review and policy advocacy 10,000,000
+In UGX legal aid service 4.
+Communication technology • Limited use of modern exemption on office items for legal aid work for equipment donation with corporate entities, embassies and URA communication technology platforms like websites, applications on social media like twitter to engage clients and stakeholders.
+Lack of reach of telecom services in LASPs should invest in walkie-talkies for forest communities and conflict areas Advocate for government authorization to use walkietalkies in legal aid field work 10,000,000 remote areas Training Needs Assessment Limited Skills in some aspects of legal aid especially for non legal staff (ADR mechanisms - counseling and mediation skills) Documentation (M&E, proposal writing, research and data analysis) Refer to capacity section Refer to capacity section Refer to capacity section Operating Environment 1.
+Regulatory - pending legislation (Legal Aid bill, NGO bill, land act amendments etc.) National level advocacy for change of contentious articles in NGO bill Develop policy briefs and position papers regarding upcoming bills 20,000,000 Lack of training and regular updates on applicable laws.
+Political environment Political environment is a threat to LASPs Instituting a legal and policy review desk at LASPNET to focus on law updates and changes Train identified team in policy review and policy advocacy 10,000,000

-Component Gaps Analysis Complementary roles Proposed Action Projected cost estimates LASPNET will play with other relevant institutions for implementing the actions.
-In UGX Politicians hijacking projects of LASPs.
-Legal institutional Lack knowledge of court procedures Tackle court procedures under training for paralegals LASPs collaboration and engagement to influence reforms at different levels Engagement and partnership.
+Component Gaps Analysis Complementary roles Proposed Action Projected cost estimates LASPNET will play with for implementing the Politicians hijacking projects of LASPs.
+Legal institutional other relevant institutions actions.
+In UGX Lack knowledge of court procedures Tackle court procedures under training for paralegals LASPs collaboration and engagement to influence reforms at different levels Engagement and partnership.
 Exploitation of smaller players by bigger players in the network LASPs view each other as competitors Discussions over concentrated at the centre.
-Difference in mandates, roles and interests at collaboration level. complaints desk to resolve Facilitate complaints desk to undertake dialogues between disagreeing parties 15,000,000 2.
-Low levels of collaboration among partners.
-Irregular patterns in scheduled collaboration meeting Recommend mandatory sharing of committee reports with LASNET Secretariat Seek accountability for collaborative meetings held and urge/pursue passive members for active and meaningful engagement 5,000,000
+Difference in mandates, roles and interests at collaboration level.
+Institute an effective complaints desk to resolve issues in networks and partnerships Facilitate complaints desk to undertake dialogues between disagreeing parties 15,000,000 2.
+Low levels of collaboration among partners. • Irregular patterns in scheduled collaboration meeting Recommend mandatory sharing of committee reports with LASNET Secretariat Seek accountability for collaborative meetings held and urge/pursue passive members for active and meaningful engagement 5,000,000